Brexit: Your guide to EU jargon

 Tariff-free trade: Trade without any taxes or duties to pay when goods are imported or exported.

-Transition: The period between the UK leaving the European Union and the start of new arrangements for future trade.
+Transition: The proposed period between the UK leaving the European Union, on 29 March 2019, and the start of new arrangements for future trade, 1 January 2021.
 The UK calls it an "implementation phase".
+It will only come into effect as part of a withdrawal agreement from the EU.

-Treaty: A formally concluded and ratified agreement between states, either individually or collectively.
+Treaty: An agreement made under international law between countries or international organisations.
+A treaty is a bit like a contract, both sides agree to abide by certain terms and conditions and if either side breaks the deal they can be held liable.
+The Lisbon Treaty (see separate entry) is the international agreement that forms the constitutional basis, or the main principles, for the EU.

 TTIP: Transatlantic Trade and Investment Partnership: a proposed trade agreement between the European Union and the United States.
 The deal was put on hold by the US shortly after the election of Donald Trump as US President.